 However, if you want to determine the true age of your pan, you should instead look at the following factors:

 Older pans have a smoother and less pebbled surface than newer ones.
-Newer cast iron skillets contain a thick and pebbled surface; then, it may be newer.
+Newer cast iron skillets contain a thick and pebbled surface; then, they may be newer.

 It is also more likely to have been manufactured in the U.S. Additionally, newer pans have thicker walls as compared to older ones.